charlieellington/energy-flow/New Product.md

 ---

 Process Details / Why It Works:

+(update this section with the last output and results on how we're doing to structure the way this works and pricing)

         - Q: _“How can you deliver so fast?”_ – A: Because we’ve **streamlined the process**.
 We start with your knowledge (no wasted time), use efficient tools (AI-assisted coding, etc.), and focus on core features first.
 Also we work **iteratively** – you see progress in days.